 Embedding Based Evaluation Metrics: Strengths and Weaknesses

-As we discussed in a previous blog post, evaluating the output of LLMs is challenging.
+As we discussed in a previous post, evaluating the output of LLMs is challenging.
 Since there are so many ways to express one thought in a given language, it can be difficult to assess whether generated text is “correct” even when we have an answer to use as a reference.

 Consider the following question and answer pairs: